Free Independence and Unitary Design from Random Matrix Product Unitaries: Random Matrix Product Unitaries

 Recalling that $\#(\sigma)$ is the number of cycles of $\sigma$, then if neither $\sigma$ nor $\sigma^*$ contain a singleton, then the most cycles they could have corresponds to each of them being a product of $2$-cycles, meaning $\#(\sigma),\#(\sigma^*) \leq k/2$.
-This clearly contradicts Eq.~\eqref{eq:krewasIdent} and so we know that one of $\sigma$ or $\sigma^*$ contains a singleton.
+This clearly contradicts Eq.~\eqref{eq:KrewerasIdent} and so we know that one of $\sigma$ or $\sigma^*$ contains a singleton.
 Now, the condition $\pi \leq \sigma \leq \gamma$ implies that both $\pi$ and $\sigma$ lie on the lattice (i.e., are non-crossing partitions), with $\sigma$ either equal to or strictly above $\pi$ along a geodesic.
 If $\pi$ contains a unit-length cycle, then $\braket{A}_\pi \propto \tr[A]$ and we are done.
 If $\pi$ does not contain a singleton, then neither does $\sigma$ by the partition refinement property $\pi \leq \sigma$.
 However, by the identity stated above, this means that $\sigma^{-1}\gamma$ must contain a singleton and so $\braket{B}_{\sigma^{-1} \gamma} \propto \tr[B]$.
 This can also be visualized diagrammatically in Fig.~\ref{fig:nc_lattice}: if $\pi$ has no singleton, then it lies in the top half of the lattice.
 Then $\pi \leq \sigma$ ensures that $\sigma$ lies above $\pi$ along a chain, and so $\sigma$ also contains no singleton.
-However, taking the Krewas complement necessarily maps $\sigma$ to an element in the bottom half of the lattice~\cite{nica2006lectures}, in which case it must have a at least one unit-length cycle.
-This confirms that every term in the sum of Eq.~\eqref{eq:loOTOC} is proportional to either $\tr[A]$ or $\tr[B]$.
+However, taking the Kreweras complement necessarily maps $\sigma$ to an element in the bottom half of the lattice~\cite{nica2006lectures}, in which case it must have at least one unit-length cycle.
+This confirms that every term in the sum of Eq.~\eqref{eq:loOTOC} is proportional to either $\tr[A]$ or $\tr[B]$.}.
 Consequently, the $\mathcal{O}(1)$ leading-order contribution present in the finite trace case vanishes when both operators are instead traceless.
+In the traceless case, the $\mathcal{O}(\chi^{-2})$ terms become the dominant contribution, leading to

-Nevertheless, the next-leading contribution at order $\mathcal{O}(\chi^{-2})$ remains nonzero and agrees exactly with the Haar value for traceless $A, B$, which we discuss further in Sec.~\ref{sec:subleading}.
+Furthermore, the coefficient agrees exactly with the Haar value for traceless $A$ and $B$, which we discuss further in Sec.~\ref{sec:subleading} and App.~\ref{ap:otocProofs}.